dilworthlab/CnT_pipeline_snakemake/README.md

 # Summary
-Cut and Tag pipeline implemented in snakemake.
+Cut and Tag pipeline implemented in Snakemake.

 # General Usage and Important considerations
 1) This pipeline should be run in a High Performance Computing (HPC) environment for best results.